andrewlogemann/eng322/eng322_syllabus.md

 The Provocation Essay assignment has three components:

-- **Your Precirculated Essay (25% of assignment grade)**: At least three days prior to your assigned class session, you will email me your essay (for a Tuesday class session, your essay is due no later than 11:59 p.m. on the Saturday immediately preceeding your date; for a Thursday class session, your essay is due no later than 11:59 p.m. on the Monday immediately preceeding your date).
+- **Your Precirculated Essay (25% of assignment grade)**: At least three days prior to your assigned class session, you will email me your essay (for a Tuesday class session, your essay is due no later than 11:59 p.m. on the Saturday immediately preceding your date; for a Thursday class session, your essay is due no later than 11:59 p.m. on the Monday immediately preceding your date).
 After I receive your essay, I will post it to our shared class folder in Google Docs.
 Your classmates will read it and respond with their comments, questions, and/or reactions (see the Provocation Workshop Participation assignment below).
 Be sure to review these responses before class -- they are very likely to come up during our conversation with you.
 - **Your Contribution to Our Class Session (25% of assignment grade):** During your assigned class session, you should be prepared to use your provocation essay and questions to help us begin our conversation for the day.
 Remember that we will already have read and responded to your essay, so there is no need to present your argument to us again; instead I will often turn to the writer(s) of a class session's Provocation Essay(s) to ask us an initial question or two to get the class talking about the issues you raised.
-It would be especially wise to select one or more relevant passages from the assigned reading to which you can point us as we consider your questions and seek to explore into the text(s) we are discussing in more detail.
+It would be especially wise to select one or more relevant passages from the assigned reading to which you can point us as we consider your questions and seek to explore the text(s) we are discussing in more detail.
-- **Your Revised Essay (50% of assignment grade):** No more than two days after your assigned class session, you will email me a fresh version of your essay, revised in response to the comments, questions, and/or reactions you received from your peers for a Tuesday class session, your revised essay is due no later than Thursday at 11:59 p.m.; for a Thursday class session, your revised essay is due no later than Saturday at 11:59 p.m.
+- **Your Revised Essay (50% of assignment grade):** No more than two days after your assigned class session, you will email me a fresh version of your essay, revised in response to the comments, questions, and/or reactions you received from your peers (for a Tuesday class session, your revised essay is due no later than Thursday at 11:59 p.m.; for a Thursday class session, your revised essay is due no later than Saturday at 11:59 p.m.).
 As you revise your essay, your goal should be to learn from the response you received during the digital writing workshop on Google Docs and the conversation in class, and to use your audience's input to make your essay stronger and more persuasive. **Please append a brief paragraph titled "Revision Memo" at the end of your revised Provocation Essay in which you describe what you learned from our workshop on your essay and the revisions you made to strengthen your essay.**

 ## Provocation Workshop Participation (25%)
-Provocation essays written by your classmates are part of the assigned reading each week, and we will be striving to create a supportive community of readers and writers within our course.
+Provocation essays written by your classmates are part of our assigned reading each week, and we will be striving to create a supportive community of readers and writers within our course.
 Giving and receiving feedback will be a key component to this academic community we will seek to build together.
-Throughout the semester, you will have the opportunity to participate in a digital writing workshop in Google Docs in which you read and respond to your classmates' provocation essays.
-The day before each class (no later than 11:59 p.m. on Monday for a Tuesday class, or 11:59 p.m. on Wednesday for a Thursday class), you will be responsible for reading the provocation essay(s) your classmates have prepared for the next day's class session and responding with comments, questions, and/or reactions in the margin of the essay on Google Docs.
-I have set the editing privileges so that everyone can comment on the papers prior to our class session.
+Throughout the semester, you will have the opportunity to participate in digital writing workshops in Google Docs in which you read and respond to your classmates' Provocation Essays.
+The day before each class (no later than 11:59 p.m. on Monday for a Tuesday class, or 11:59 p.m. on Wednesday for a Thursday class), you will be responsible for reading the Provocation Essay(s) your classmates have prepared for the next day's class session and responding with comments, questions, and/or reactions in the margin of the essay on Google Docs.
+I have set the editing privileges so that everyone can comment on the essays prior to our class session.
 If you need help, please watch this video tutorial (6 minutes) on using the comment features of Google Docs: https://www.youtube.com/watch?v=kQlzjAVnb1w.

 To receive full credit for provocation workshop participation, you should post at least one substantive comment for each essay your classmates have written.
 This is the minimum requirement, but you are welcome to participate in the workshop conversation as often as you’d like.
 Contributions to the provocation workshop are due on Mondays by 11:59 p.m. for a Tuesday class meeting, and Wednesdays by 11:59 p.m. for a Thursday class meeting.
-I will keep track of your participation in our classroom discussions and grade your performance at the end of each quad.
+I will keep track of your participation in our digital writing workshops and grade your performance at the end of each quad.
 This assignment will be assessed according to a grading rubric, which you should consult regularly to make sure your participation includes all of the required elements.
 A copy of the rubric is available on our course Blackboard site.

 ## Final Project (20%)